- ASUG is the world’s largest SAP user group.

 The Importance of Verifying SAP’s Predictions

-A trend line off of the data points available to ASUG at the time the prediction was made would have easily shown that this forecast by SAP was extremely unlikely.
-The last published data point available to ASUG in their August 2016 adoption study was 350 go lives.
+A trend line off of the data points available to ASUG at the time the prediction was made would have easily shown that this forecast by SAP was doubtful.
+The last published data point available to ASUG in their August 2016 adoption study was 350 go-lives.
 S/4HANA had already been available for a year and a half at that point.
 Why would ASUG think that SAP would increase its go lives by over 1650, which would have been a 470% increase in 8 to 9 months?

 - Option 2: If they did not believe it, but simply repeated it because they are remotely controlled by SAP, then (once again) they are the wrong authors to write a survey covering S/4HANA adoption.

 SAP is consistently positively biased.
 SAP stated that Oracle was finished on SAP, that HANA was the fastest database in the world, that it would take over the CRM market, that it would effectively compete against AWS in the PaaS market (see this article on the Multicloud).